xpollen8/HTDBjs/README.md

 A few people have put significant work into developing HTDB-based websites.
 As times change, the way the world delivers websites is less via apache and more via serverless methods.

 HTDBjs attempts to bridge these worlds, by allowing a modern nextjs/React application to be able to parse and deliver the older HTDB documents without much fuss.

+# Caveat

+This is a beta project.
+Much of the functionality of the older HTDB engine has yet to be added.

+See the open issues for a taste of what's to come.